aetooc/Introduction-to-Information-and-Communication-Technologies-ICT-/README.md

-# Introduction-to-Information-and-Communication-Technologies-ICT-
+# Introduction to Information and Communication Technologies (ICT)
-Introduction to Information and Communication Technologies(ICT)
+My ICT Tasks and Assignments